scarletquasar/offline-pix-rfc/README.md

 - createdAt: ISO String representing the creation date of the payload
 - expiresAt: ISO String representing the customized expiration date of the payload
 - emitterId: ID referent to the emitter, can be String or Integer
-- valueAmount: Maximum quantity in cents borrowed from the emitter account to be spent using the QRCode
+- initialValueAmount: Maximum quantity in cents borrowed from the emitter account to be spent using the QRCode
+- currentValueAmount: Current quantity available in the QRCode to spend (Not included in the QRCode payload, only database)

 The final payload (json, encrypted and QRCode) may look like that: